SkiingIsFun123/redwood/README.md

 > extensive [Redwood Tutorial](https://redwoodjs.com/docs/tutorial).
 Have fun!

 > **QUICK START:** You can install and run a full-stack Redwood application on
-> your machine with only a couple commands.
+> your machine with only a couple of commands.
 Check out the [Quick
 > Start](https://redwoodjs.com/docs/quick-start) guide to get started.

 **EXAMPLES:** If you'd like to see some simple examples of what a Redwood